cvmfs-contrib/cvmfs-tutorial-2021/docs/01_introduction.md

 There usually are multiple Stratum 1 servers in a CernVM-FS network, which are typically distributed across geographic regions.
 A repository may be replicated to arbitrarily many stratum 1 servers, but for reasons related to caching efficiency of HTTP proxies, it is best to use only a modest number of stratum 1 servers, not an excessive amount.
-While it depends on the specific context and circumstances under consideration, a reasonable guideline would be approximately one stratum 1 per continent for a deployment that is global in scope, and one stratum 1 per geographic region of a country for a deployment that is national in scope.
+While it depends on the specific context and circumstances under consideration, a reasonable rule of thumb would be approximately one stratum 1 per continent for a deployment that is global in scope, and one stratum 1 per geographic region of a country for a deployment that is national in scope.

 Stratum 1 servers enable clients to determine which Stratum 1 is geographically closest to connect to, via the Geo API which uses a [GeoIP database](https://dev.maxmind.com/geoip/geoip2/geolite2/) that